Personal Injury Solicitors Cork

 Some types of injury will be more straightforward than others in terms of calculating compensation, and your Solicitor will help you to work out whether the settlement you are offered is sufficient, or whether the future impact of the injury on your life is likely to have been underestimated.

 When your claim has been assessed, if successful, you will receive a compensation offer, which (if you accept the award), will be paid to you by the party found to be at fault in your case.
-You will have 28 days to decide whether or not you wish to accept this offer, and failure to respond in this time will result in an automatic rejection of the offer.
+You will have 28 days to decide whether or not you wish to accept this offer, and failure to respond at this time will result in an automatic rejection of the offer.
 The party at fault has 21 days to accept or reject the offer.
-We will discuss this offer with you and advice you on whether or it is an appropriate amount of compensation for the injuries you suffered.
+We will discuss this offer with you and advise you on whether or it is an appropriate amount of compensation for the injuries you suffered.
 When advising you on this, we will consider the ‘Book of Quantum’ and also, from our experience, what a Court is likely to award you for your injuries.

-If both parties accept the assessment, then you should receive your settlement payment, and your case will be considered to be settled, which means you cannot make another claim in the future if your injuries develop or become life limiting.
+If both parties accept the assessment, then you should receive your settlement payment, and your case will be considered to be settled, which means you cannot make another claim in the future if your injuries develop or become life-limiting.

 If either party rejects the assessment, the next step, should you wish to do so, is to bring court proceedings, where a Judge will decide the outcome of your case.
 If the matter is to proceed down the Court road, we will draft court proceedings and represent you in Court.
 We will obtain the highest award possible in your case, either through settlement, negotiation, mediation or Court award.